-There are so many things you could use this shelving unit for, regardless of whether you use it inside your house or outside like in the example.
+There are so many things you could use with these shelving ideas, regardless of whether you use it inside your house or outside like in the example.
 It would be just as perfect for clothes as it would be for books or toys.
 The finished shelves look incredibly professional, and I would most definitely be doing a double take if someone told me they had DIY'd them themselves.

 14. Closet Organization Shelves

 My closet in my old room at my parents' house used to have shelves in it, and I didn't quite realize just how useful they were until I moved out and didn't have them anymore.

 If you don't have a storage space that these Closet Organization Shelves would work in, they would fit just as well in an alcove area on a wall.
 They don't look difficult to construct, and the number and length of them can be adjusted based on your space and needs.
 This is a perfect DIY for basic shelving ideas, a great one to have up your sleeve should you ever need it.

 I love the natural, rustic look of these Wood Slice Shelves.
 I have seen things like this in sweet little cottages we have stayed in on holidays in the countryside, but never considered taking it and using it to create a feature in a room with a more modern interior design.

 The mix of the wood and the metal detaining is incredibly stylish, and there are very few steps involved when it comes to putting them together.
 These would work well in any space, especially because you can choose the size of wood you use.
 I like the idea of having a few of these clustered together, maybe in the kitchen displaying bright bottles and jars.